 - Abdominal or pelvis injury: Hip fractures and damage to abdominal organs are common in high speed car accidents.

-- Leg and knee injury: Most are crush or impact injuries due to the legs smashing into the dashboard.
+- Leg and knee injury: Most leg and knee injuries suffered in auto accidents are crush or impact injuries due to the legs smashing into the dashboard.
+This is actually so common that there’s an injury known as “dashboard knee“.

 - Foot injury: Ankles, feet and toes can be broken in many car accidents.